 Rogier van der Weyden, The Entombment of Christ, c.1460–1464 / Panel, 94 × 110.7 cm / Galleria degli Uffizi, Florence / © Gabinetto Fotografico delle Gallerie degli Uffizi – Foto OPD

-Two Altarpieces ReunitedThe presentation includes a very special loan: Roger van der Weyden’s Entombment of Christ (1460-1464).
-This painting, from the Galleria degli Uffizi in Florence, will be on show for the first time in the Netherlands.
-The two altarpieces have only once before been on display together in an exhibition, and then briefly.
+Two Altarpieces ReunitedThe presentation included a very special loan: Roger van der Weyden’s Entombment of Christ (1460-1464).
+This painting, from the Galleria degli Uffizi in Florence, was on show for the first time in the Netherlands.
+The two altarpieces had only once before been on display together in an exhibition, and then briefly.

 Flemish MasterRogier van der Weyden (1399 - 1464) is considered the most important Flemish painter of his time after Jan van Eyck (1390-1441).
 Both masters were innovative, mainly due to the development of oil painting.
 By applying thin layers of transparent oil paint over each other on a light surface, they achieved an unprecedented intensity of colour.
 The technique also made it possible to paint with a smooth brush, which allowed the Flemish painters to work much more precisely than ever before.
 They located Biblical scenes in settings from their native countryside, which they depicted with an abundance of naturalistic details.
 Jan van Eyck was unparalleled in his ability to create his crystal clear images that seem entirely realistic.
 Rogier van der Weyden added an important element to that naturalism: he painted emotions.
 His characters are moved to tears, cover their eyes or wring their hands as an expression of grief.
 Such emotions are very present in the Mauritshuis’s Lamentation.